kalbun/GENIS/README.md

 Valid up to versions:
-genisCalc   0.14.1
+genisCalc   0.15.0
 genisTrain  0.15.0

 # CHANGELOG

-0.15.0 (genisTrain): can process and compare multiple classifiers.
+0.15.0 genisTrain can process and compare multiple classifiers.
 Changes to comply with reviewers' requests.

 0.14.1 (genisCalc): solved a cache bug.